-- Access to 48 participating north2north institutions in the Arctic
+- Access to many participating north2north institutions in the Arctic

-- Options between field school in the Arctic of 1-2 weeks, or one semester, or a full year abroad
+- Options between short term exchange, one semester, or a full year abroad

 - Potential participation into one of UArctic's Thematic Networks

 - Access to scholarships as financial support for your trip

 We realize that studying abroad might seem overwhelming, but we are here to help with the planning, part of the logistics, and your host institutions will welcome you and help set up your courses and lodging.